 Even though we may often think of cats as enthusiastic milk drinkers, the reality is that most cats are lactose intolerant.
 As cats get older, they lose their ability to properly digest lactose.
 However, yogurt is different from other dairy products because the active cultures in it make it slightly easier to digest.
 This makes the answer to the question of whether or not cats can eat yogurt complicated.
-Yes, cats can eat yogurt.
+Yes, cats can eat small amounts of yogurt.
 However, many veterinarians don’t recommend it.
 Let’s dig a bit deeper into the relationship between cats and yogurt.

 Cats and Dairy Products